Frequently Asked Questions

 All resident students must have a meal plan.
 Students should indicate on their housing contract which meal plan she/he wishes to purchase or, you may contact the Director of Residence Life, Gina DeMart-Kraus, to indicate your preference.
 If no preference is indicated, students will receive the full meal (board) plan.

-**NEW** this year!
-Resident students may opt for the new EXPANDED meal plan.
-This plan offers 195 meals each semester + 425 "aux points".
+The expanded meal plan consists of 195 meals each semester + 425 "aux points".

 What if I want to change my mind about which meal plan I choose?

-Students also have the option to request a meal plan change for spring 2016 semester at the end of fall semester, and no later than Monday, February 1, 2016.
+Students also have the option to request a meal plan change for spring 2017 semester.

 Can I park on campus?